Producers: Vipul Amrutlal Shah

 A team of four- ACP Bakhtawar (Freddy Daruwala), Inspector Bhavna Reddy (Adah Sharma), Dishank (Suhail Nair) and Karanvir himself are sent off to Malaysia to bring back Vicky safely to the Indian shores so that he can spill the secrets that could be of help to the government here.
 Unfortunately, the plan goes awry with a sinister twist.
 Will Karanvir succeed in this mission of black money trail?

 This time, the reins of Commando 2 lies in the hands of Deven Bhojani who is known for his comic timing on the Indian television.
 One must say that the debutante director has pulled off a good job in his first film.
-Unfortunately, it's the narrative and the paltry dialogues that weigh down his efforts.
+The boring narrative and the paltry dialogues weigh down Deven Bhojani's efforts to make Commando 2 an interesting watch.
 Sample this- 'Aap baat itni gehri karte hai, toh chot bhi kaafi gehre dete hoge.'

 Vidyut Jammwal's brawny torso and arms seem to have a life of their own as he performs the hand-to-hand combats and the gravity-defying stunts with such ease that you couldn't help but marvel at his dare-devilry on screen.